danieldavidraj/danieldavidraj/README.md

 ### Have a look 😜
 - 🔭 I’m currently working on Web Development

-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning React, Angular

 - 💬 Don’t ask me about Theory Classes